Director & Officer Liability Advisory

 Organizational structures may differ across companies, but one common feature is the presence of a board of directors.
 This board is the ultimate authority for the corporation, responsible for its management and decision-making.
 Directors, with this power, also shoulder potential liabilities.
 They can delegate specific tasks to officers, management, and employees but continue to supervise the organization as a whole.

 Role of Officers: Officers are appointed by the board of directors, who also outline their specific roles and responsibilities.
-Even though the board of directors has overarching power over the corporation’s management, the daily operational tasks typically fall to the officers and management.
+Even though the board has overarching power over the corporation's management, the daily operational tasks typically fall to the officers and management.
 The structure and number of managerial tiers vary, with responsibilities and accountability changing based on the size and nature of the organization.

 Conclusion: Understanding the distinct roles of directors and officers is crucial, as these roles can sometimes overlap or become unclear.
 This clarity is even more vital in situations like unanimous shareholder agreements, where certain responsibilities initially held by directors might shift to the corporation's shareholders.
 It's always essential for both directors and officers to be fully aware of their specific duties and the limits of their authority within the organization.